Background pattern

 The usual starting dose is 50 mg (5 ml) twice a day.

-• Your doctor will determine the lacosamide dose based on your body weight.
+• Your doctor will decide the dose of lacosamide according to your body weight.

-• Your doctor may increase the dose you take twice a day by 1 mg (0.1 ml) per kg of body weight each week, until you reach the maintenance dose.
+• Your doctor may increase the dose you take twice a day by 1 mg (0.1 ml) per kilogram of body weight, each week, until you reach the maintenance dose.

-• The following are the dosage tables with the maximum recommended dose.
+• The following are the dosing tables with the maximum recommended dose.

 • These doses are for informational purposes only.
 Your doctor will calculate the correct dose for you.